 If we practice Brazilian Jiu-Jitsu, is our teacher Brazilian?
 Did we sweat in the dojo's of Rio?
 If we follow Chinese Martial Arts, is our teacher Chinese?
 These are seemingly innocent questions from the uninitiated, but I have seen more times than I can count, this being used as a bully tactic from those in the martial arts world.
 A world where we are largely responsible for empowering others to stop bullies.

-My Mantis Boxing teacher, Sifu Tony Puyot, is Mexican-Filipino.
+A Mantis Boxing coach I trained with for years, is Mexican-Filipino.
 He jokes with people that he is 'Paco the Gardener'.
 Why?
 Where he lives, people will see him as that, long before recognizing him as a highly effective, and battle tested warrior.

 "Not all Black Belts are created equal." - unknown